Impact

 Risk and Exploitability

 The CVSS base score of 5.1 indicates moderate impact.
-The EPSS score is 1%, which implies a very low but non‑zero probability of exploitation, and the vulnerability is not listed in the CISA KEV catalog, suggesting limited documented exploitation.
-The known public exploit indicates that an attacker who can reach the device’s diagnostics interface — via network or local management interface — could trigger the injection.
+The EPSS score is 5%, indicating a low but non‑zero probability of exploitation, and the vulnerability is not listed in the CISA KEV catalog, suggesting limited documented exploitation.
+Based on the description, it is inferred that the attacker must have access to the device’s diagnostics interface, typically via the network or local management interface, to trigger the injection.
+The known public exploit aligns with this inference.
 The lack of a current support contract and absence of a fixed version means the risk remains unless mitigated through other controls.

 OpenCVE Enrichment